Apiyo4/base/meetings/GVSU-CIS641-Kilimajaro-2022-10-10.md

 ### Goals for next week (include responsibilities)

-* Prepare for class presentation
+* Prepare for class presentation (Annette and Sam)